-First of all, it needs to be pointed out that there are several sources concerning which news agencies actually appear in the film.
+First of all, it needs to be pointed out that, besides the footage from the film itself, there are several sources concerning which news agencies actually appear in "Generations".

 - The earliest source for information on this is the Star Trek: The Next Generation Companion by Larry Nemecek.
 In the behind-the-scenes section about the film, it is stated: "Other fun graphics include the journalists from 'FNN' (Federation News Network), 'SFB' (Starfleet Broadcasting), and 'EBC' (Earth Broadcasting Co.)."